Interactive Segmentation of Radiance Fields

-\Paragraph{Editing:} The advent of NeRFs has paved a principled way for altering the appearance of 3D scene content.
-A plethora of works have followed up this approach for solving problems in varied domains on the editing problem.
+\Paragraph{Editing:} The advent of RFs has paved a principled way for altering the appearance of 3D scene content.
+Many extended this approach to solve problems in varied domains on the editing problem.
 More specifically, works like \cite{neural_pil, extracting_triangle, nerfactor, nerv2020, NeRD} have disentangled the photo-realistic rendering equation to account for the material and lighting edits.
-Whereas, others like \cite{snerf_siggraph} and \cite{stylizednerf_cvpr, arf_eccv} have aimed to alter the appearance via post-hoc image-based stylization modules \cite{gatys, johnson}.
-Apart from such appearance edits, methods like \cite{neumesh}, \cite{cagenerf}, have concentrated on geometric deformations of object-centric scenes represented as Radiance Fields.
+Others like \cite{snerf_siggraph} and \cite{stylizednerf_cvpr, arf_eccv} have aimed to alter the appearance via post-hoc image-based stylization modules \cite{gatys, johnson}.
+Apart from such appearance edits, methods like \cite{neumesh}, \cite{cagenerf} have concentrated on geometric deformations of object-centric scenes represented as Radiance Fields.
 Our proposed method allows both appearance and geometric scene manipulations.

-\Paragraph{Semantics:} For scene understanding the semantic information of the scene is essential still only a handful of solutions have been proposed in this area.
-Initial methods like Semantic NeRF \cite{semanticnerf} have tried to directly regress semantic labels in the novel views from sparse priors.
-While a few leverage the deep image features like DINO \cite{dino} and LSeg \cite{lseg}, to attribute semantics to the 3D scene points.
-N3F\cite{N3F} and DFF\cite{DFF} are two main works in this direction.
-Object-specific segmentation is possible in both of these methods since the deep semantics are 3D transferred and matched with the respective 2D counterparts.
-Though these methods support segmentation, interactive content addition and removal is not supported by these approaches as the underlying scene representation is an implicit neural function which prohibits easy alterations and easy extension into other application scenarios.
+\Paragraph{Semantics:} For the scene, understanding the semantic information of the scene is essential; still, only a few solutions have been proposed in this area.
+Initial methods like Semantic NeRF \cite{semanticnerf} tried directly regressing semantic labels in the novel views from sparse priors.
+A few leveraged deep image features like DINO \cite{dino} and LSeg \cite{lseg} to attribute semantics to the 3D scene points.
+N3F\cite{N3F} and DFF\cite{DFF} demonstrate object-specific segmentation using deep semantics.
+Though these methods support segmentation, interactive content addition and removal are not supported by them, as the underlying scene representation is an implicit neural function that prohibits easy alterations and extensions into other application scenarios.